projectdanube/xdi2-mongodb/README.md

 To build the XDI2 plugin.

-### How to build as standalone web application
+### How to run as standalone web application

-Run

-    mvn clean install package -P war
+    mvn clean install jetty:run -P war

-### How to run

-    mvn jetty:run

 Then access the web interface at